vladsavelyev/oviraptor/NeverResponder_with_commands.md

 - The NODE_2-NODE_3-NODE_4 region is amplified heavily instead of being deleted, meaning that the virus didn't replace the region with itself resulting in some more complex event;
 - The read orientations tell us that the viral amplified region got attached to the rightmost chr8 breakpoint from the right side, and to the left breakpoints from the left side, which rejects the idea of a simple insertion;
-- chr8 region between the breakpoints is heavily amplified, at roughly the same coverage as the viral amplified regon.
+- chr8 region between the breakpoints is heavily amplified, at roughly the same coverage as the viral amplified region.

 That suggests that the virus and created a loop by attaching to the leftmost and rightmost breakpoints, and this loop went around multiple times, heavily amplifying the chr8 16kb region as well as the viral region NODE_2-NODE_3-NODE_4.
 While looping, it also likely occasionally got attached to the inner left breakpoint instead of the leftmost one.
 Indeed, things like this are typical for HPV viruses: